qrqiuren/site-myhdl-dev/guide.md

 *[HDL]: Hardware Description Language

-MyHDL's original developer, [jandecaluwe], is MyHDL's BDFL.
+MyHDL's original developer, [jandecaluwe-mail], is MyHDL's BDFL.
 He has the final say about its design and development decisions.
 The development workflow takes that into account.

 *[BDFL]: Benevolent Dictator For Life